- Confirmation Number

 - This fee covers the Valeron document, printing, document insertion and postal fees.

 - Participation in the Migratory Bird Harvest Information Program (HIP) and evidence of the participation is now required by the U.S. Fish and Wildlife Service to hunt migratory birds in Mississippi.
 The purpose of your participation in the program is so that, with your help, we can continue to protect migratory game birds and assure future hunting.

 - Harvest Survey

-- The Harvest Survey is a questionnaire managed by the Mississippi Department of Wildlife, Fisheries and Parks for those persons who hunt in the state.
+- The Harvest Survey is a questionnaire managed by the Mississippi Department of Wildlife, Fisheries, and Parks for those persons who hunt in the state.
 It tracks different species of animals hunted.
-The survey is used by our Game Division to conduct "opinion surveys" from selected hunters, regarding a particular species hunting during a season.
+The survey is used by our Wildlife Bureau to conduct "opinion surveys" from selected hunters, regarding a particular species hunting during a season.

 - Hunter Education

 - The Hunter Education program is sponsored by the Mississippi Department of Wildlife, Fisheries, and Parks.
 It is designed to help reduce hunting accidents, and enrich a person's knowledge of the outdoors by teaching hunting ethics and responsibility, wildlife conservation and hunting equipment safety.
 Courses offered include the basic Hunter Education course and the Bowhunter Education course.
 The courses are a minimum of ten hours in length.
 They are available to all persons at no charge.
 To pass the course, a person must attend all course hours, score 70% or better on an exam and demonstrate responsible practices when handling hunting equipment.